How Students Learn

 ... students as active partners in their learning.

-New university students see learning in terms of memorizing or simply giving their opinions.
-It might be tempting to reduce their learning experience to simple memorization or lower-level work, but in the end this will simply reinforce students’ ideas that learning is both passive and easy.
+It might be tempting to respond by reducing students' learning experience to simple memorization or lower-level work, but in the end this will simply reinforce their ideas that learning is both passive and easy.
 And it will prevent them from potentially developing a real interest in the meaningful work of the discipline you’re teaching them.

 Consider for a moment the kind of research and inquiry you are doing that excites you: that is the kind of higher-level thinking that you should have your undergraduate learners attempt, at a scale that is challenging but manageable for them.